Aggregate Deductibles in Health Insurance Guide

 Advantages

-• Deductibles lower your insurance premium.
+◦ Deductibles lower your insurance premium.
 This option is ideal for those who don’t raise claims frequently.
-The higher your deductible, the lower will be your premium.
+The higher your deductible, the lower your premium will be.

-• As the deductible has to be paid out of pocket, it discourages policyholders from making small claims and also avoid unnecessary procedures.
+◦ As the deductible has to be paid out of pocket, it discourages policyholders from making small claims and also avoids unnecessary procedures.
 This will also help them earn a no-claim bonus (NCB).

 Disadvantages

-• It can deter people from seeking timely medical care to avoid spending from their pocket.
+◦ It can deter people from seeking timely medical care to avoid spending out of their pocket.

 Conclusion